akihikodaki/dts/test_plans/vlan_ethertype_config_test_plan.rst

 7. Send 1 packet with VLAN TPID 0xA100 and VLAN Tag 16 on port ``A``, Verify that the VLAN packet cannot be received in port ``B``.

-Test Case 4: test VLAN header striping with changing VLAN TPID
+Test Case 4: test VLAN header stripping with changing VLAN TPID
 ==============================================================

 1. start testpmd, setup vlan filter off, vlan strip on, start in mac forwarding mode::